Mathephor-CeJi/mathephor-ceji.github.io/README.md

 ## Miscellaneous

+**Useful links**

+1. A dictionary for special functions: [Digital Library of Mathematical Functions.](https://dlmf.nist.gov/)

+2. An online math editor, especially for drawing figures and obtaining tikz codes: [MathCha.](https://www.mathcha.io/)

+**Counseling Psy and Collaborator in life**

 I am also fascinated by the infinite-dimensional geometry of human hearts, and thus interested in [Counseling Psychology](https://psychology.iastate.edu/directory/nan-zhao/), which I believe serves as a great measurement of such geometry.